 Once you have a working content marketing strategy in place, you need to define a goal for your company.
 These goals should be broad enough to have room for some wiggle space and narrow enough to be precise on what is wanted.

-An example could be, “Get at least 20 new people from the edTech background subscribe to our product every month.”
+An example could be, “Get at least 20 new people from the edTech background to subscribe to our product every month.”

-This gives us sufficient room to try various content that could interest/benefit people from the edTech background.
-While simultaneously giving us a broad topic to work on from which a multitude of sub-topics can be chosen.
+This gives us sufficient room to try various content that could interest/benefit people from the edTech background, while simultaneously giving us a broad topic to work on from which a multitude of sub-topics can be chosen.

 A company goal can also be to target a certain customer persona.
 As these goals are much broader than an objective of content, they do not necessarily have to be a SMART goal.
 We’ll discuss those in the sections below.

-After you’ve come with a company goal, you need to finalize the editorial guidelines for the team.
+After you’ve come up with a company goal, you need to finalize the editorial guidelines for the team.